By Richard Bennett and Randall Paquette

 Hebrews 1:3

 Nestorianism is the heresy named after Nestorius who was born in Syria and died in 451 AD.
 He advocated the doctrine that Jesus had two distinct persons.
 The biblical solution to that controversy was stated at the Council of Ephesus (431 AD) when it was shown that Christ has two natures in His one person.
-On questions about whether the two natures can be merged into one, confused or separated, the Council of Chalcedon in 451 AD showed biblically that the two natures can never be confused with each other, nor can they be separated from each other.
+On questions about whether the two natures can be merged into one, confused or separated, a later the Council of Chalcedon (451 AD) showed biblically that the two natures can never be confused with each other, nor can they be separated from each other.

 I John 5:20-21